-OST 236 Adv Word/Information Processing 2 2 0 3
+OST 236 Advanced Word or Information 2 2 0 3 Processing

-This course develops proficiency in the utilization of advanced word/information processing functions.
+This course develops proficiency in the utilization of advanced word/ information processing functions.
 Emphasis is placed on advanced word processing features.
 Upon completion, students should be able to produce a variety of complex business documents.
 This course is also available through the Virtual Learning Community (VLC).

-OST 243 Med Office Simulation 2 2 0
+OST 243 Medical Office Simulation